clayne/FROST-Fast/README.md

 **Why is the NPCs Travel mod disabled by default?**

 It requires a lot of steps for a first-time player to configure properly.
-With that said, it is a good and immersive mod for FROST.
+(Find a Chemistry Table, craft the holotape, open the holotape, select Minutemen, etc.) With that said, it is a good and immersive mod for FROST.
 As such, I am keeping it in the modlist for players who want a little more.

 **Why is the R88 Simple Sorter mod disabled by default?**